SrijanBadhya/Debsoc/Running the PES Debsoc.md

 _Some people believe that even having 3 members is enough as long as they're constantly debating and grinding.
 (The debsoc did reach this point in 2020 I believe.)_
 Some of us (including me) believe that being more chill and having more people for fun, is worth it, even if it slows our improvement in debating.

-- A big reason people engage with the debate club is for community, for their friends, for fun with them, so I believe that people enjoying their chill time goes a long way in motivating them to debate more.
+- A big reason people engage with the debate club is for community, for their friends, for fun with them, so I believe that having enjoyable chill time goes a long way in getting people to stay, and also motivates them to debate more.
 - So this isn't as mutually exclusive as it seems, I believe that sacrificing chillness for grinding is worse than sacrificing grinding for chillness, because the chillness and fun motivates people to come to debates and grow anyway.
 - I don't think you should worry about being too chill and lenient, because being hardcore and strict tends to cause a worse effect in debaters ([but more on that later](#push-to-come-to-sessions)).